 - Trevor Noah demonstrating a "non-limited" theory of willpower during an interview on the The Late Show

-I am a Psychology PhD candidate at the University of Toronto, working for my final year in the Social Neuroscience Lab with Dr. Michael Inzlicht.
+I am an Assistant Professor of Psychology at the University of the Fraser Valley (as of August 2020).
+I previously completed my PhD at the University of Toronto, working in the Social Neuroscience Lab with Dr. Michael Inzlicht.

 I am particularly interested in the motivational factors that contribute to variability in self-control between people and across time – how do people’s expectations and beliefs affect their self-control outcomes?
 For example, I've found that people's beliefs about willpower (as limited or non-limited) predict how their health-goal behaviours change across the course of the day, and those same beliefs predict how willing and able people feel to provide social support to others.

 Self-regulation research applies to so many areas of life!
 I have examined self-regulation fluctuations and beliefs in relation to (i) health outcomes like snacking, physical activity, and gym attendance, (ii) interpersonal outcomes like the provision of support, team selection, and person-perception, and (iii) task performance and attention engagement.
-I'm continuing to explore and model how these domains are dynamically affected by people's motivations and expectations.
+I continue to explore and model how these domains are dynamically affected by people's motivations and expectations.